MAC Cosmetics MAC Mineralize Charged Water Moisture Gel Review

 Review

-Results you may expect from using MAC Cosmetics MAC Mineralize Charged Water Moisture Gel:
+Does MAC Cosmetics MAC Mineralize Charged Water Moisture Gel Work?

-Highly moisturizing: MAC Cosmetics MAC Mineralize Charged Water Moisture Gel has a moisturizing rating of 6.9 out of 10.
+According to CreamScan analysis, MAC Cosmetics MAC Mineralize Charged Water Moisture Gel is highly moisturizing, with a moisturizing rating of 6.9 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Butylene Glycol (est. ≈5.0%), and a moderate occlusivity of 3.8 out of 10, solely because of the high content of Dimethicone (est. ≈7.5%).